bobbingwide/oik-clone/README.md

 4. Do Not Clone meta box

 ## Upgrade Notice
+# 2.0.0-beta-20191011
+Upgrade for logic to map IDs in block attributes and content

 # 2.0.0-beta-20191008
 Upgrade for 'Do Not Clone' capability.
 Currently only implemented for Push cloning.